 Step 8 - In the 'Product Categories' box, enter your product's categories.
 In the 'Product Tags' box, enter your product's appropriate tags.

 Step 9 - Once you've entered all the necessary date, click 'Publish' and the item will now appear on your main shop page.

 Product Creation Overview

 How To Adjust WooCommerce Product Image Size Settings

-WooCommerce includes settings to change the size of product images for Catalog images, Single Product images and Thumbnail images.
+WooCommerce includes settings to change the size of product images for Catalog images and Single Product images.
 There are specific Avada settings which work in conjunction with your WooCommerce images sizes.
-When configuring these image size settings, it’s important to take into account the Avada theme settings as well.
-We’ll touch on each of these settings in detail below.
+When configuring these image size settings, it's important to take into account the Avada theme settings as well.
+We'll touch on each of these settings in detail below.

 While setting up your shop, be sure the WooCommerce image size settings and the actual size of your images are considered.
 In summary, your images should be equal to or larger than your WooCommerce image size settings

 After any changes to your image size settings, you'll need to regenerate your thumbnails for it to affect images already uploaded to your site.
 We recommend using the Regenerate Thumbnails plugin.
 Please see the steps below for details on changing WooCommerce image sizes.